 Contact us on: 0151 727 1355

-Any other centre based support services are also temporarily closed but as always, we're maintaining regular contact with families using our service.
+For the time being, any other centre based support services are temporarily closed but as always, we're maintaining regular contact with families using our service.

 Like everyone during this time, we may have to occasionally close to follow government advice around self-isolation, but all families will be informed at the earliest opportunity.